 We reviewed all applicable financial reports required by the contract, including audited financial statements.
-Based on our review, the agency complied with the financial reporting requirements.
+Based on our review, the agency failed to comply with the financial reporting requirements.
+See finding #1 in the Findings and Recommendations section for more details.